2nd child dead in US custody mourned in Guatemala village

 Taped to the wall were three photos, alternately smiling and serious, bearing a simple epitaph for the boy whose memory the makeshift altar honored: "Felipe Gomez Alonzo.
 Died Dec.
 24 2018 in New Mexico, United States."

 On Christmas Eve, Felipe became the second Guatemalan child this month to die while in U.S. custody near the Mexican border.
-The deaths prompted widespread criticism of President Donald Trump, who has foisted blame on Democrats even as his Homeland Security secretary vowed additional health screenings for detained migrant children.
+The deaths prompted widespread criticism of President Donald Trump, who has sought to deflect responsibility toward Democrats even as his Homeland Security secretary vowed additional health screenings for detained migrant children.

 In the boy's village of Yalambojoch, in western Guatemala, the political fallout in the United States seemed a world away and there was only deep sadness over his death.
 Relatives said they had no idea that such a tragedy could occur.
 Nor had they heard about U.S. policies that led to thousands of migrant children being separated from their parents earlier this year.

 "We don't have a television.
-We don't have a radio," said Catarina Gomez, Felipe's sister.
+We don't have a radio," Catarina Gomez, Felipe's sister, said Saturday.
 "We didn't know what had happened before."

 The hamlet, set on a plain and surrounded by spectacular, pine-covered mountains, is a place of crushing poverty and lack of opportunity, home to a single small school, dirt roads that become impassible during the rainy season and rudimentary homes without insulation, proper flooring, water or electricity.